r-devel/r-project-web/md/foundation/kalibera.md

 helping the family, especially supporting Filip's later education.

-The R Foundation invites useRs to join these efforts by contributing to our fund via the donation form available at:
+The R Foundation invites useRs to join these efforts by contributing to our fund via the donation form on this page:

 <script type="module" src="https://donorbox.org/widgets.js" async></script><dbox-widget campaign="tomas-kalibera-family-fund" type="donation_form" enable-auto-scroll="true"></dbox-widget>

-open from now on until end of December 2026.
+The form will be open until end of December 2026.
 We will also forward comments you may enter in the form above to Tomáš' widow, Anna.